 Under the act, certain small, low-profit businesses may calculate their SBT liability by either claiming the small business credit or calculating their tax liability using the alternative tax rate.
-The bill would provide that limited liability companies are subject to the same compensation limits as other businesses and that affiliates of out-of-state companies are subject to the same combined gross receipts limits as affiliates of in-state companies when utilizing the credit or alternative tax rate.
+The bill provides that, for taxes that begin on or after January 1, 2007, limited liability companies would be subject to the same compensation limits as other businesses and that affiliates of out-of-state companies are subject to the same combined gross receipts limits as affiliates of in-state companies when utilizing the credit or alternative tax rate.